Trump concedes 'nothing' on election; Biden team to meet vaccine makers

 “Trump will have the distinction of doing more than any person in the history of this country in undermining American democracy.
 The idea that he continues to tell his supporters that the only reason he may have lost this election was because of fraud is an absolutely disgraceful, un-American thing to do,” Sanders said on “State of the Union.”

-Reporting by Sarah N. Lynch, Susan Heavey and Joseph Ax; Additional reporting by Trevor Hunnicutt; Writing by Will Dunham; Editing by Timothy Heritage and Daniel Wallis
+Reporting by Sarah N. Lynch and Susan Heavey in Washington and Trevor Hunnicutt in Wilmington, Delaware; Additional reporting by Diane Bartz and Joseph Ax; Writing by Will Dunham; Editing by Timothy Heritage and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.